stephanlin/java-notes/README.md

 ## Thread
 ### Thread vs. Process

+Both processes and threads are independent sequences of execution.
+The typical difference is that threads (of the same process) run in a shared memory space, while processes run in separate memory spaces.

 * A program in execution is often referred as process.
 A thread is a subset (part) of the process.
 * A process consists of multiple threads.
 A thread is a smallest part of the process that can execute concurrently with other parts (threads) of the process.
 * A process is sometime referred as task, A thread is often referred as lightweight process.